MarkusBordihn/BOs-Adaptive-Performance-Tweaks/mods/README.md

 ## 👾Automatic Server Bundle (one mod pack for client/server)

 This mod automatically disable mods which are incompatible or not needed on the server side.
-There is no need to have a separated "server" and "client" mod pack only for the mods.
+There is no longer the need to have a separated "server" and "client" mod pack only for the mods.

 ## 👾 Automatic Mod Cleanup

-This mod automatically clean up duplicated files, by moving older versions in an archive folder.
+This mod automatically clean up duplicated files, by removing older versions.
-This is helpful to avoid manual deleting of older versions.
+This is helpful to avoid duplication issues and manual deleting of older versions.

+## How to use the mod ?

+Just add the mod to your mod pack and during the start on a Minecraft Client or a Minecraft Server it will automatically optimize the mods in the mod folder.

+If the mod is used on a server all client related mods will be automatically renamed to "???.client".
+The mod is mostly helpful if it is used on the server and the client side.

 ## Install additional Optimization